*** Go fast! Go Express! ***

 Stroke and Turn Guidelines:

-• During competitive meets, Stroke and Turn Judges will watch the swimmers during their event and disqualify those who employ improper techniques.
-Disqualification (DQ) means the swimmer’s time will not count for that particular event and cannot be scored.
-DQs are very common, especially with the younger swimmers, and should not be a source of embarrassment.
+• During competitive meets, Stroke and Turn Judges will watch the swimmers during their event and make sure all swimmers are following fair stroke and turn swimming guidelines.
+If a swimmer uses improper technique, a judge may issue a disqualification (DQ) which means the swimmer’s time will not count for that particular event and cannot be scored.
+DQs are very common, especially with the younger swimmers.
+Getting a DQ should not be a source of embarrassment but rather an opportunity to learn what a swimmer needs to do to improve their technique.

 Disqualification (DQ):

 • The RSL complies with United States Swimming (USS) rules, the same rules used at the Olympic Time Trials and the Olympics.
 To ensure fair competition for all swimmers, these rules are equally applied to all swimmers, regardless of age or experience.
 During competition, if a swimmer fails to comply with the stroke and turn rules, a Stroke and Turn Judge will raise his or her hand, complete a disqualification (DQ) slip, and present it to the referee for approval.
 A swimmer is not disqualified until the referee accepts the report and certifies the disqualification.
-Officials will try to reach the swimmer to explain the reason he or she has been disqualified, but it is not always possible.
-Being disqualified is not the end of the world; it is a learning experience and not a failure.
-Almost all swimmers have the DQ’d at some point in time.
+Being disqualified is not a reason to feel ashamed, it is a learning experience and not a failure.
+Almost all swimmers have received a DQ at some point in time.
 Swimmers should discuss the DQ with their coaches after the race to help correct the mistake for next time.

 What’s My Time?: